At an all inclusive resort there are usually 3 types of dining options.

 Buffet dining will be the most common form of meals for the group.
 There are many options available each meal and there will often be vegetarian, local and international options.
 Reservations are generally not required and they have long hours for each meal service ie breakfast from 7 - 10, lunch 11-3 and dinner 5-9

-Note: All inclusive means food and drinks are included, but are not typically available 24/7
+An important thing to remember, as hotel staff must sleep too, all inclusive means food and drinks are included, but are not typically available 24/7